Festival Schedule

 Price: Suggested Donation

-• The festival tradition of presenting incredible live theatre returns with Singletrack! the musical.
-Written by acclaimed playwright, actor, and Western Colorado University theater Director, Steven Cole Hughes, this hysterically funny production is a deconstruction of 1980s sports and action films like Footloose, Flashdance, Karate Kid, Rad, Rocky, Top Gun — but mostly Rad, which, if you are unfamiliar, is the 1986 cult classic about teenage BMX racers — starring Cole Hughes along with award-winning actor Heather Hughes, and professional actors from around the country.
+• The festival tradition of presenting incredible live theatre returns with the debut of Singletrack! the musical one night only, Saturday, May 25.
+Join an all-star cast who will perform Act I of the play written by acclaimed playwright, actor, and Western Colorado University theater Director, Steven Cole Hughes.
+The hysterically funny production is a deconstruction of 1980s sports and action films like Footloose, Flashdance, Karate Kid, Rad, Rocky, Top Gun, but mostly Rad, which, if you are unfamiliar, is the 1986 cult classic about teenage BMX racers.
+Starring Cole Hughes along with award-winning actor Heather Hughes, and professional actors from around the country for a read through of Act I of the play.

 Location: Steddy Theater